-A return to work plan includes details on how the worker will gradually return to work and any job-related specifics.
+A return to work plan is typically created to help reintegrate workers who have been injured or have been on leave.
+The plan includes details on how the worker will gradually return to work and any job-related specifics.
 Its purpose is to formalize steps for a safe and quick return to work.

 There are many benefits of return to work plans for both the employer and the employee.
 Employers can enjoy increased employee engagement, proactive cost containment, reduced turnover, increased communication and improved morale with an established return to work plan.
 And it's been proven that employees who go through return to work plans are able to get back to work quicker than those who don't, meaning that employers will see increased productivity following an employee's return to work.

 Employees also benefit from return to work plans, as they feel supported by their employer, which increases their engagement and loyalty to the company.
 Going through a return to work plan also helps them get back to work faster and increases the likelihood that they feel secure and stable in their role.